kirtirajsinhparmar1/UB_Hacking_25/README.md

 # The Inspiration

 Adverse media screening is a slow, manual compliance task.
 Analysts spend 2–4 hours per entity reading hundreds of articles—costly and error-prone at scale.
-I built Sentinel AI to automate this end-to-end, cutting screening time from hours to minutes while preserving bank-grade accuracy.
+I built RiskRadar AI to automate this end-to-end, cutting screening time from hours to minutes while preserving bank-grade accuracy.

 ---